zoecarver/unityWS/Multiplayer_Demo/readme.md

 	x++;
 }
 ```
-What this does is checks to see how long it has been since it last sent an update to the server and then, depending on how long it has been, might send the server some data.
+ This checks to see how long it has been since it last sent an update to the server and then, depending on how long it has been, might send the server some data.
 For example, if `NetworkSpeed` is set to 1, it will send data every 1 second.

 #### Sending data